Nikola is an awesome static website generator built in Python. I recently used

 shortcodes you can use in a document, for instance, to link to another page on

-your site by its slug instead of the URL, and a general category of Task
+your site by its slug instead of the URL, and a general category of Tasks.
+I

-is invoked automatically, such as during nikola auto
+is invoked automatically, such as during nikola auto).
+Tasks includes

 generating tags (and tag pages) for posts, creating image galleries, copying